feraciuosfolashade/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is my readme for shellbasics project
+This is my readme for shell basics project its cool